uli385899/My-Projects-Portfolio/Portfolio.md

 # Projects
 ## Home Network with SIEM
-It's very simple, a combination of subnetting and virtualization that I monitor with the *Splunk* SIEM.
+It's very simple, a virtualized network that I monitor with the *Elastic* SIEM.